danielyxie/bitburner/doc/source/netscriptixapi.rst

 ==============================================

 The Trade Information eXchange (TIX) is the communications protocol supported by the World Stock Exchange (WSE).
-The WESE provides an API that allows you to automatically communicate with the `Stock Market <http://bitburner.wikia.com/wiki/Stock_Market>`_.
+The WSE provides an API that allows you to automatically communicate with the `Stock Market <http://bitburner.wikia.com/wiki/Stock_Market>`_.
 This API lets you write code using Netscript to build automated trading systems and create your own algorithmic trading strategies.
 Access to this TIX API can be purchased by visiting the World Stock Exchange in-game.